cloudmesh/useful-introduction_to_cloud-2015/docs/source/about.rst

 * Cloud

-  * get an account on FutureGrid (possibly just a link)
+  * get an account on FutureSystems (possibly just a link)
   * use nova client from the command shell
   * python example on how to manage vms with cloud mesh API & shell
   * IaaS Intro (pick your IaaS)